 Potentially, yes.
-As described in greater detail below, the Debtors are conducting a marketing and Auction process seeking a potential purchaser(s) for all or substantially all of the Debtors' assets or the equity of Cobalt.
-The Debtors anticipate that the Auction, if any, related to this marketing process will take place on February 27, 2018, in accordance with the Bid Procedures Motion.
-If the Debtors elect to pursue one or more of the bids submitted at or before the Auction, they may amend the Plan to provide for the transfer of applicable assets to such winning bidder.
-The Debtors do not anticipate that such amendments would have a material negative effect on the estimated recoveries set forth herein.
+As described in greater detail below, the Debtors have conducted a marketing and Auction process seeking purchasers for all or substantially all of the Debtors' assets, and held an Auction related to this marketing process on March 6, 2018, in accordance with the Bid Procedures Order.
+Further details regarding the Auction are described in Article VIII.I of this Disclosure Statement, entitled "Marketing Process and Sale Transaction."
+Failure to close any component of the Sale Transaction could have a material negative effect on the estimated recoveries set forth herein.

-Even if the bankruptcy court approves any transfer or assignment of the Debtors' record title interests or operating rights interests in any federal oil and gas leases (collectively, the "Federal Leases"), any such contemplated transfer or assignment would still be subject to the approval, or disapproval, of The Bureau of Ocean Energy Management.
+Even if the Bankruptcy Court approves any transfer or assignment of the Debtors' record title interests or operating rights interests in any federal oil and gas leases (collectively, the "Federal Leases"), any such contemplated transfer or assignment would still be subject to the approval, or disapproval, of The Bureau of Ocean Energy Management.